 Fig. 7 Effects of chlorogenic acid and quercetin-3-D-galactoside on the generation of free radicals in the thermal decomposition of TMAO at different heating temperatures

-Fig. 8 Effects of chlorogenic acid and quercetin-3-D-galactoside on the generation of free radicals in the thermal decomposition of TMAO at different heating time
+Fig. 8 Effects of chlorogenic acid and quercetin-3-D-galactoside on the generation of free radicals in the thermal decomposition of TMAO at different heating times